-Mona and Susie, the Zoo’s first elephants, arrived in 1955, the same year the Birmingham Zoo, once known as The Jimmy Morgan Zoo, opened.
+Mona, the Zoo’s first elephant, arrived in 1955, the same year the Birmingham Zoo, once known as The Jimmy Morgan Zoo, opened.

 Do you remember the excitement you experienced as a child when you visited a zoo?
 Feeding the animals and spending time with your family or friends?
-If you are from Birmingham, you may remember Monkey Island or fishing in the ponds or riding the train through the tunnel.
-Whatever those memories may be, zoos aim to entertain and be places to share experiences with family and friends.
+If you are from Birmingham, you may remember Monkey Island or fishing in the ponds, or riding the train through the tunnel.
+Whatever those memories may be, zoos aim to entertain and place to share experiences with family and friends.

-In 2005, the Zoo completed the Junior League of Birmingham – Hugh Kaul Children’s Zoo, a $15 million anchor exhibit dedicated to children and devoted to urban, rural and wild animals and environs of Alabama to coincide with the Zoo’s 50th birthday celebration.
+In 2005, the Zoo completed the Junior League of Birmingham – Hugh Kaul Children’s Zoo, a $15 million anchor exhibit dedicated to children and devoted to urban, rural, and wild animals and environs of Alabama to coincide with the Zoo’s 50th birthday celebration.
 The Zoo launched an interactive Sea Lion Splash Show in 2007 sponsored by Red Diamond.
-This wet, wild and fun show features the comedic behavior of sea lions, such as talking, whispering, dancing and special interactions with the audience.
-The show increases public awareness of conservation of marine mammals.
-Kangaroo Kountry sponsored by Birmingham Coca-Cola Bottling Company was unveiled in 2008.
-This immersive exhibit, constructed entirely by zoo keepers, features male red kangaroos, wallabies and a variety of reptiles, birds and amphibians native to Australia.
+This wet, wild and fun show features the comedic behavior of sea lions, such as talking, whispering, dancing, and special interactions with the audience.
+The show increases public awareness of the conservation of marine mammals.
+Kori Kountry is an immersive exhibit, constructed entirely by zookeepers, that features Kori Bustards, a Kookaburra, and more.

 Today, The Birmingham Zoo is blazing new trails in the history of elephant conservation.
 The new signature exhibit, Trails of Africa, designates the Birmingham Zoo as a national leader in the care and conservation of threatened elephants.
-The Zoo is embarking on a bold new initiative, one that is intended to set new benchmarks for the care and breeding of elephants in the United States.
-Trails of Africa is a mixed-species exhibit featuring a bachelor elephant herd, red river hogs, rhinos, and much more.
+The Zoo is embarking on a bold new initiative, one that is intended to set new benchmarks for the care and breeding of African elephants in the United States.
+Trails of Africa is a mixed-species exhibit featuring the all-male African elephant herd in the United States, giraffes, duikers, rhinos, and much more.
 Trails of Africa also includes ground and aerial observation opportunities providing education and entertainment to hundreds of thousands of visitors who can enjoy a one-of-a-kind experience.